 If you’re employed, even by a small business, it’s likely you have options to get health coverage.
 And, if you’re age 26 or younger and your parents have health insurance, you may be able to be added to their plan.

 Those over age 26 may be able to buy individual plans on or off state-run health exchanges.
 In Connecticut, the exchange is called Access Health CT.
 Access Health CT may be able to help you find a plan that fits your needs and your budget.
 You may qualify for financial help.
-People under 30 or those who can prove financial hardship may be able to buy lower-cost catastrophic plans through Access Health CT if they meet eligibility requirements.
+People under 30 or those who can prove financial hardship may also be able to buy lower-cost catastrophic plans through Access Health CT if they meet eligibility requirements.

 5. Young people DO care about staying healthy.